MicrosoftDocs/architecture-center/docs/guide/azure-resource-manager/advanced-templates/enterprise-infrastructure-bicep-container-registry-content.md

 :::image type="content" alt-text="Screen shot of the contents of the 'infrastructure' and 'policy' folders in layer 1, global infrastructure (globally shared services)." source="media/enterprise-infrastructure-bicep-container-registry-layer-1.png":::

 This layer is your repository for _your_ Azure landing zone constructs.
-While Microsoft supplies templates for the deployment of Azure landing zones, you will want to modify certain components, as well as supply a parameters file.
+While Microsoft supplies templates for the deployment of Azure landing zones, you'll want to modify certain components and supply a parameters file.
 This is analogous to the way that you pull public registry and module repositories into Layer 0, as described earlier.

 Azure Container Registry is a critical part of this architecture.
 Even if your company has no plans to use containers, you must deploy Container Registry to be successful in versioning Bicep templates.
 Container Registry enables significant flexibility and reusability for your modules while providing enterprise-grade security and access control.